datenstrudel/bulbs-core/README.md

 ### Technical

 #### API
-Besides the swagger documentation that is available (with Maven Profile `debug` activated) within the module at runtime (`/swagger/index.html`) a brief API description will be given here..
+Besides the swagger documentation (`/swagger/index.html`) that is available when running the application with spring profile 'development' activated (which is the default)
+a brief API description will be given here..

 ---